docopt.net is a .NET implementation of docopt

 See releases for changelog and notes.

-assembly path fix. - 0.6.1.5 Added strongly typed arguments through T4 macro.
+• 0.6.1.5 Added strongly typed arguments through T4 macro.
+ValueObject interface cleanup. exit: true parameter behavior fix.